Charity (?)1

 Folio 290 THOMAS WILCOXEN, Jr. 05/25/1775 01/15/1776.

-3. [S951] Wilcoxon GeneWeb, online Wilcoxon.org (no longer available), References David Wilcoxon famiy records and National Genealogical Society Quarterly, July 1917, v.
+3. [S951] References David Wilcoxon famiy records and National Genealogical Society Quarterly, July 1917, v.
 6, no. 2, p.
 44 (The article states that the birthdate was written on the back of a land grant and deed dated 4 Sep.
-1723.).
+1723.), viewed at Wilcoxon GeneWeb (Wilcoxon.org (no longer available)).

-4. [S205] Ancestry.com, online www.ancestry.com, Ancestry World Tree: references Montgomery Co.
+4. [S205] Ancestry World Tree: references Montgomery Co.
 Records from the Protestant Episcopal Chruch list the funeral of John Wilcoxen, Sr. as 30 September 1799, born August 30, 1732 and the funeral of Mrs Wilcoxen of John (Senr.)
-28 January 1796.
+28 January 1796., viewed at ancestry.com (www.ancestry.com).

-5. [S951] Wilcoxon GeneWeb, online Wilcoxon.org (no longer available), References David Wilcoxon famiy records and Clair WIlcoxon family records.
+5. [S951] References David Wilcoxon famiy records and Clair WIlcoxon family records, viewed at Wilcoxon GeneWeb (Wilcoxon.org (no longer available)).

 6. [S952] Worldconnect, 1658-1758 Charles County MD Familes "The first 100 years": Wills, Court, Church, Land, Inventories & Accounts, online http://worldconnect.rootsweb.com/cgi-bin/igm.cgi, Michael Marshall (unknown location), downloaded 3 Feb.
 2008, References "Revolutionary Records of Maryland" by Brumbaugh & Hodges, pg 7.